Michael Woo brings a unique background in public service, urban planning, and place-making to his role as Dean of the College of Environmental Design.

 Dean Woo has been involved in many pioneering projects.
-Twenty-five years ago, when he was the Councilman representing Hollywood, he cofounded the Hollywood Farmers Market, now the largest certified farmers market in the City of Los Angeles.
+In 1991, when he was the Councilman representing Hollywood, he cofounded the Hollywood Farmers Market, now the largest certified farmers market in the City of Los Angeles.
 He was the first Los Angeles general manager of Flexcar, the first car-sharing service in Southern California.
-More recently, Woo was invited to join the design competition jury which selected a team of designers to overhaul Pershing Square, the venerable public open space in downtown Los Angeles, and is working with MOVE L.A. to build public support for a rail transit connection from Union Station through the San Gabriel Valley to the Ontario International Airport (ONT).
+More recently, Woo was invited to join the design competition jury which selected a team of designers to overhaul Pershing Square, the venerable public open space in downtown Los Angeles.

-Dean Woo’s leadership roles include chairing the boards of Smart Growth America, Sustainable Economic Enterprises of Los Angeles (SEE-LA), and Hollywood Presbyterian Medical Center.
-He was invited to join the California Parks Forward Commission to help develop new directions for the California State Parks system, and secured funding from the Resources Legacy Fund to involve Cal Poly Pomona Architecture students in developing new designs for cabins to appeal to millennials and urban residents.
+Dean Woo’s leadership roles include chairing the boards of Smart Growth America, Sustainable Economic Enterprises of Los Angeles (SEE-LA), Hollywood Presbyterian Medical Center, and the Los Angeles County Grand Park Foundation.
+He was invited to join the California Parks Forward Commission to help develop new directions for the California State Parks system, and secured funding from the Resources Legacy Fund to involve Cal Poly Pomona Architecture students in developing innovative new designs for cabins to attract a more diverse population of campers and hikers to the state parks.
 Woo was a member of the Los Angeles City Planning Commission for six years, during which he was the earliest advocate for the historic overturning of city skyline policy requiring flat roofs on tall buildings.

 A native of Los Angeles, Woo received his B.A. in Politics and Urban Studies from the University of California, Santa Cruz, and earned his Master of City Planning degree from UC Berkeley.
 He was a Fellow of the Institute of Politics at Harvard University's Kennedy School of Government.
 Before becoming Dean of ENV, Woo taught the undergraduate introduction to urban planning and development at USC for seven years and led a seminar at UCLA on urbanization in China.
-During his time as Dean of ENV, Woo has taught seminars on local sustainability projects in the City of Claremont and the influences on Steve Jobs’s concept of design, and in Fall Quarter 2016 will teach a course on “Redesigning Los Angeles.”
+Although he is a full-time administrator at Cal Poly Pomona, Woo returns to the classroom to teach occasional seminars on topics such as local sustainability projects in the City of Claremont, the influences on Steve Jobs’s concept of design, oral and written communication skills for graphic designers, and “Redesigning Los Angeles.”